leodbr/pywinutils/README.md

 # pywinutils
-Python tools I make for Windows 10/11
+Collection of Python tools I make for Windows 10/11.

+winactivator.py is a simple tool created to activate Windows 10/11 using KMS.

 # How to use :
 -> Python 3.X required

 -> pip install -r requirements.txt